Get a free, no obligation personal loan quote with rates as low as 9.99%

 When you purchase an extended warranty from a dealership, it’s typically extremely convenient as you can add it to your contract when purchasing the vehicle.
 Moreover, you can roll your warranty costs into your car payment plan if you’re financing it.
 While dealership extended warranties are easily accessible, they do have some drawbacks:

-• Can’t Compare Prices – Dealerships usually have a few partners they work with to offer extended warranties.
-Meaning, you won’t get the opportunity to compare prices from multiple extended warranty providers.
+• Can’t Compare Prices: Dealerships typically have a few partners they work with to offer extended warranties.
+That means you may not get the opportunity to compare prices from multiple extended warranty providers.

 Third-Party Car Warranty

-Rather than purchasing a warranty for a dealership, you can purchase your extended warranty for your used car from a third-party provider such as Ensurall, Autopair and Carshield.
+Rather than purchasing a warranty from a dealership, you can purchase your extended warranty for your used car from a third-party provider.
 This can be a better option than a dealership as you’ll be able to compare your options and choose one that is most suitable for your needs.
-Moreover, you’ll be able to:
+Benefits are as follows:

 What To Look For When Getting A Used Car Warranty

-There are four important factors to look at when you’re getting a used car warranty:
+There are several important factors to look at when you’re getting a used car warranty:

 Price